 HOW CAN I LET THE SCHOOL KNOW I AM CONCERNED ABOUT MY CYP'S PROGRESS IN SCHOOL?

 First of all:

-You should speak to your CYP's subject teacher.
-The class teacher will also pass or your concerns to the Key Stage Lead and SENDCo.
+You should speak to your CYP's subject teacher or form tutor.
+The class teacher will also pass on your concerns to the Pastoral Lead and SENDCo.

 What if I am still concerned?